js-joda/js-joda/README.md

 In e.g. webpack.config.js, define which parts/locales of the cldr-data files should end up in the final package

-You can for example use the `null-loader` plugin to disable loading cldr-data except for the absolutely required parts/locales
+You can for example use the `null-loader` to disable loading cldr-data except for the absolutely required parts/locales

 ```js
 use: [{ loader: 'null-loader' }],